Back to all posts

 • Recognize When to Call for Help: A valve that is leaking, is extremely difficult to turn, or doesn’t fully stop the water flow is a clear sign it needs professional repair or replacement.
 Forcing a stuck handle can cause it to break, so it’s always safer to call a plumber.

-What’s a Water Shut-Off Valve & Why You Need to Find Yours
+What Is a Water Shut-Off Valve & Why You Must Find Yours

 Imagine this: you hear a sudden gush of water from your laundry room.
 A hose has burst, and water is quickly pooling on the floor.
 In that moment of panic, knowing one simple thing can save you from a flooded home and thousands of dollars in damage: the location of your main water shut-off valve.